HongPhuMagic/ML-Project-3-Bitcoin/README.md

 The goal of this project is to predict bitcoin (btc) prices using ARIMA (Auto Regressive Integrated Moving Average), a form of linear model.
 One thing to note is that; bitcoin is known to be very manipulative so I don't expect my model to perform well.

-#### Conclusion

-I have yet to reach to a conclusion due to my limited knowledge of ARIMA.
-I plan on eventually finishing this project as soon as I have gain more knowledge.
-I will also rNN as an alternative model to predict bitcoin prices!